Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Equilibria

 and let $\varphi$ be defined as in \eqref{eq-rel}.
 Then \begin{itemize} \item[{(i)}] $\varphi^\prime(u_*)= (\zeta_\ast-1)l^2_*R^2_*|\Gamma_*|/({\sigma u_*})$. \item[{(ii)}] $0$ is a an eigenvalue of $-L_\gamma$ with geometric multiplicity $(mn+1)$. \item[{(iii)}] $0$ is semi-simple if $\zeta_\ast\neq 1$. \item[{(iv)}] If $\Gamma_*$ is connected and $\zeta_\ast\le 1$, then all eigenvalues of $-L_\gamma$ are negative, except for $0$. \item[{(v)}] If $\zeta_\ast>1$, then there are precisely $m$ positive eigenvalues of $-L_\gamma$, \item[(vi)] If $\zeta_\ast\leq 1$ then $-L_\gamma$ has precisely $m-1$ positive eigenvalues. \item[{(vii)}] $N(L_\gamma)$ is isomorphic to the tangent space $T_{(u_*,\Gamma_*)}\cE$ of $\cE$ at $(u_*,\Gamma_*)\in\cE$. \end{itemize} \end{theorem} \begin{remarks} (a) The result is also true if $l_*=0$ and $\gamma_*\neq 0$.
 In this case $\varphi'(u_*)= (\kappa_*|1)_{L_2(\Omega)}>0$ and $\zeta_\ast=\infty$, hence the equilibrium is always unstable. \\ (b) Note that $\zeta_\ast$ does neither depend on $d$, nor on the undercooling coefficient $\gamma$. \\ (c) For the {\em Mullins-Sekerka problem}, that is, for $\kappa\equiv0$, we have $\zeta_\ast\equiv0$, in accordance with the result obtained in \cite{ES98}. \\ (d) It is shown in \cite{PrSi08} that in case $\zeta_\ast=1$ and $\Gamma_*$ connected, the eigenvalue $0$ is no longer semi-simple: its algebraic multiplicity rises by $1$.
 This is also true if $\Gamma_*$ is disconnected. \end{remarks} \begin{proof}[Proof of Theorem \ref{lin-stability}] For the case that $\Gamma_*$ is connected this result is proved in \cite{PrSi08}.
 The assertions (i)-(iii) also remain valid in the disconnected case.
 However, the proof of \cite[Theorem 2.1(e)]{PrSi08}, addressing instability, is not completely correct, as it relies on the assertions \cite[Proposition 3.2(b) and Proposition 5.1(c)]{PrSi08} which are incorrect.
 (We remark, though, that the instability result of \cite[Theorem 1.3]{PrSi08} indeed is valid.)
 Here we give a modified proof for \cite[Theorem 2.1(e)]{PrSi08} which also applies in case $\Gamma_*$ is not connected. \\

 It thus remains to prove the assertions in (v), (vi), and (vii).
 If the stability condition $\zeta_\ast\leq1$ does not hold or if ${\Gamma_*}$ is disconnected, then there is always a positive eigenvalue.
 To prove this we proceed as follows.
-Suppose $\lambda>0$ is an eigenvalue, and that $\rho$ is known; solve the heat equation
+Suppose $\lambda>0$ is an eigenvalue, and that $\rho$ is known; solve the elliptic transmission problem